Wilkinson (musician): 2010–2016: RAM Records and Lazers Not Included

 Since the release of Lazers Not Included, Wilkinson has worked on music with Katy B, Wretch 32, Angel Haze and Knytro.
 On 14 July 2014, a new single entitled "Dirty Love" premiered on MistaJam's BBC Radio 1Xtra show.
 The song features vocals from Talay Riley, and was released on 12 October 2014.
 The song later featured on the "extended edition" of Lazers Not Included, which was released on 20 October 2014.
 This new edition of his debut album, originally titled Lazers Not Included 2.0, was to be released on 18 August 2014 and was to feature six previously unheard songs.
 However, these plans were scrapped and the extended edition instead featured numerous remixes of and by Wilkinson alongside the new single.

-On 2 October 2014, he embarked on his Lazers Not Included tour with support from Etherwood, I See MONSTAS and Toyboy & Robin on selected dates.
+On 2 October 2014, he embarked on his Lazers Not Included tour with support from Etherwood, I See Monstas and Toyboy & Robin on selected dates.
 The tour began in Bournemouth and finished in Cambridge.
 A new song with Shannon Saunders (with whom he is in a relationship), entitled "Breathe", premiered in Bournemouth.
 His next single, a collaboration with TC entitled "Hit the Floor", was released exclusively to Beatport on 12 January 2015 and elsewhere on 26 January.
 The song was pressed to a number of limited edition picture discs for Record Store Day 2015.
 On 6 March 2015, his next single entitled "Hopelessly Coping" (featuring Thabo) premiered on Annie Mac's Radio 1 show.
 It was released on 17 May 2015 alongside remixes from Gorgon City, René LaVice, Preditah and Hanami.
 The song entered the UK Singles Chart at number 49.
 On 24 August 2015, "Breathe" was released as a free download, accompanied by a music video.
 The song is also available on digital retailers.

 2016–2018: Hypnotic

 "Flatline", the lead single from Wilkinson's forthcoming second studio album, Hypnotic, features vocals from Wretch 32 and was released on 12 March 2016.
 This was followed by "What", featuring uncredited vocals from MC Ad-Apt and "Sweet Lies", featuring vocals from Karen Harding.
 Hypnotic was released on 21 April 2017.
-He released the song Rush with Dimension in November 2017.
+He released the song "Rush" with Dimension in November 2017.

-In 2018, Wilkinson released the singles "Take It Up" (with Sub Focus), "Decompression" and "I Need" (feat.
-Hayla).
+In 2018, Wilkinson released the singles "Take It Up" (with Sub Focus), "Decompression" and "I Need" (featuring Hayla).
 2019 saw the release of the UKF10 sampler which contained Wilkinson's song "Machina".